List of Coronation Street characters introduced in 1989

 The following is a list of characters that first appeared in the ITV soap opera Coronation Street in 1989, by order of first appearance.

+Dawn Prescott

+Dawn Prescott, portrayed by Louise Harrison, was a shop assistant at Weatherfield Security Systems when Alan Bradley first opened the shop.
+She worked alongside him and Martin Platt and her duties were to manage the shop whilst Alan and Martin were on call-outs.
+Dawn found herself in a messy situation when she realised that Alan got the money to set up the shop from a mortgage he had taken out of No. 7 Coronation Street in the name of Rita's dead ex-husband Len Fairclough and had the letters addressed to the shop so she wouldn't find out.
+Alan subsequently attempted to rape Dawn, but she luckily elbowed him and ran off.
+He denied any allegations made against him and made it clear it was his word against hers.
+Alan was subsequently charged for defrauding Rita with the mortgage money.
+After leaving the security business, she worked as an estate agent and showed Mike Baldwin and Alma Sedgewick around a new flat on a new dockside development known as Weatherfield Quays.
+She subsequently dated Mike and ended up getting business dealings with Maurice Jones.

 Alison Oakley

-Alison Oakley, played by Helen Swift in 1989 and Shelley Willetts in 1998 is a woman who Brian Tilsley meets in a nightclub on 15 February 1989 after splitting from his wife Gail.
+Alison Oakley, played by Helen Swift in 1989 and Shelley Willetts in 1998, is a woman who Brian Tilsley meets in a nightclub on 15 February 1989 after splitting from his wife Gail.
 Brian tries to defend Alison against three young thugs who begin harassing her, which results in Brian being fatally stabbed.
 In her first appearance, she is only credited as "Disco Girl" and not by her name.
 Nine years later, Brian's son Nick seeks her out at a bar to learn the truth about Brian's death.
 Alison reveals that Brian had goaded his killer, shattering Nick's illusion of his father.